 "I wondered, 'How could I have survived this?" he says.
 "It's a miracle."

-Presumably, miracles should be pretty evenly distributed demographically and geographically-but in fact there seem to be people in certain states and social strata who are either not getting their share or are simply missing out on the miracles around them.
-People in the North Central and Southern United States were more likely to believe in miracles (84 and 81 percent respectively) than those in the Northeast and West (77 and 76 percent).
+You'd think miracles would be pretty evenly distributed demographically and geographically—but in fact there seem to be people in certain states and social strata who are either not getting their share or are simply missing out on the miracles around them.
+People in the North Central and Southern United States are more likely to believe in miracles (84 and 81 percent respectively) than those in the Northeast and West (77 and 76 percent).
 Similarly, just 71 percent of those with a college or post-college degree are believers, compared to 85 percent of those with a high school degree.

 And the more money you make, the less likely you are to believe in miracles: 78 percent among those making $75,000 or more believe; 86 percent for those making $25,000 or less do.
 Women are more likely to believe in miracles: 85 percent of them compared to just 73 percent of men.